EV FireSafe

 Who is EV FireSafe?

-We are funded by the Australian Department of Defence to research EV battery fires and emergency response, and have developed the world's only detailed and verified global database of battery fires in cars, buses and trucks, as well as specialist EVs in aviation, mining, military and airports.
+We are a private company researching EV battery fires and emergency response with funding from the Australian Department of Defence.
+With this funding, we have developed the world's only detailed and verified global database of battery fires in cars, buses and trucks, as well as specialist EVs in aviation, mining, military and airports.

-While our database is not publicly viewable, we share our global knowledge with the aim of enhancing safety for everyone working around EVs.
-This website is the home of our foundational knowledge, and expert training in emergency response, fire investigation and safer EV charging is at evfiresafe.training
+While our database is not publicly viewable, we freely share our global knowledge with the aim of enhancing safety for everyone working around EVs, with a focus on emergency responders.
+This website is the home of our foundational knowledge, and we host specialist training in EV emergency response, fire investigation and safer EV charging at evfiresafe.training

 Our expert team of firefighters and emergency specialists also consult across all sectors electrifying their fleet to support a safer transition to EVs.